seedstack/website/content/guides/create/reusable-function/security.md

         weight: 50
 ---

-The security must be thought since the beginning.
-Functions should provide to their users a way to secure all the interfaces (REST or programmatic).
+The function security must be taken into account early in the conception and development process.
+Functions should provide to client applications a way to secure each feature very finely.
+SeedStack provides an expressive yet simple [security model](/docs/seed/reference/security) that can be used in functions for modular security.

-SEED provides two annotations to secure methods: `@RequiresPermissions` and `@RequiresRoles`.
-Applications can use both, but functions must only use the first one.
-The intent of this restriction is to allow users to map the function permissions to their roles.

-The permission naming conventions are `"PRD:PROJECT:ENTITY:ACTION"`.
-For instance: `"seed:i18n:locale:delete"`.
+# Use permissions only

+The key of reusable function security is to **use permissions instead of roles** as permissions are only related to the features the function provides and can be mapped to any role defined in client applications.

+Permissions are arbitrary colon-delimited list of identifiers that express the secured action, going from the most general to the most specific.
+In functions it is strongly recommended to start the permission with at least the function name.
+You can even prefix it with the organization name if the function is going to be shared across organizations and the function name is not distinctive enough.
+As an example, consider the following permission:

+    seedstack:i18n:locale:delete

+This permission denotes the ability to delete a locale in the 18n function of seedstack.

+# Backend security

+To enforce permissions, SeedStack provides a [declarative and a programmatic API](/docs/seed/reference/security/usage).
+You can use either one or both but only rely on the permission checks, NOT the role checks.

 > All the API methods which change the application state should be secured.